I’m trying to figure out my Hedgehog Concept.

 What it means to be great at something

-To be great as something requires 10,000 hours of deliberate practice.
-Malcolm Gladwell’s Outliers, a book about success, cites a study by psychologist Ander Ericsson that concludes that it requires 10,000 hours to become an expert in any field.
-10,000 hours is an average of 2-3 hours a day for 10 years.
+According to Malcolm Gladwell’s Outliers, a book about success, a study by psychologist Ander Ericsson that concludes that it requires an average of 10,000 hours to become an expert in any field.
+10,000 hours is roughly 2-3 hours a day for 10 years.

 The Beatles became experts playing in Hamburg.
 Where most bands got an hour or two of stage time periodically, the Beatles played 5-6 hour sets almost every night for 2 years.
 When the British Invasion came, they were the experts having performed 1200 times in front of a live audience.

 Bill Gates had access to a terminal that connected to the local university computer at his school in the 60’s.
 He had daily access to program where most university professors didn’t have that type of access.
 Between the 8th grade and high school, Gates was programming 20-30 hours a week.
 So when the first personal computer arrived in 1975, he was an expert that could write an operating system for a personal computer.